 You may also add your name, address, telephone number, and e-mail to our mailing list, either by indicating that you want to be on the mailing list when you make a purchase or by submitting a separate form requesting inclusion on our mailing list.
 We retain and use mailing list information only to keep you informed about our products and services.
 You may contact us at any time to remove your name from the mailing list or to change and update your personal information.

-Our authority for requesting information when you make an online purchase or when you request that your name be added to our mailing list is section 301 of title 5, United States Code.
+Our authority for requesting information when you make an online purchase or when you request that your name be added to our mailing list is 5 U.S.C § 301.
 Disclosure of the information we request is voluntary, but if you don't provide the information, you will be unable to complete your transaction or will be unable to join our mailing list.

 We do not rent out or sell personal information for commercial purposes.
 We also do not give, sell or transfer personal information to third parties, unless required by law.